CIMX-FM: Om FM

-Top 40 Era
+Top 40 era

 In 1982, CJOM and CKWW were acquired by Geoff Stirling's company, Stirling Communications International, which also owned CKGM in Montreal, Quebec and CHOZ-FM in St. John's, Newfoundland and Labrador.
 CJOM made an abrupt switch to a CHR/Top 40 format.
+In the evening hours, from 1983 until 1985, DJ Karen Evans played more alternative music with an introduction of British new wave music to the market.
 In the late 1980s, the station went by the moniker "Laser Rock," a reference to becoming one of the first radio stations in the Detroit area to program music solely from compact discs.

 CJOM ran afoul of the CRTC in the summer of 1983 for its format change to CHR/Top 40.
 Then as now, all radio station format changes in Canada must be approved by the CRTC.
-CJOM had been approved for a "contemporary MOR" (a.k.a. adult contemporary) format, but analyses of the station's programming in May 1983 showed that almost all of the music being played was rock-oriented, that the station was playing 78% "hit" music rather than the allowed <50%, and that the station was not meeting its licence commitments for "foreground", "mosaic", spoken word, or news programming.
+CJOM had been approved for a "contemporary MOR" (what is now considered to be an adult contemporary) format, but analyses of the station's programming in May 1983 showed that almost all of the music being played was rock-oriented, that the station was playing 78% "hit" music rather than the allowed <50%, and that the station was not meeting its licence commitments for "foreground", "mosaic", spoken word, or news programming.

 Stirling maintained that the station was "experimenting" with its programming and that such a format was necessary in order to make the station competitive with Detroit-based broadcasters.
 Stirling and the CRTC finally reached a compromise in August 1985.
 CJOM was granted an "experimental" licence which would enable the station to play more harder-edged rock and pop music with higher repetition, although a proposal to reduce the station's Canadian Content quotient to 5% from 15% was denied.

 Under this experimental licence, CJOM remained a CHR-formatted radio station for most of the rest of the decade.
 Most rock songs played were Top 40 based like songs from Def Leppard and Billy Squier or Canadian artists such as Platinum Blonde, Haywire, and Gino Vannelli.
 CJOM would occasionally include several songs by one artist in a "star set" during the day.
 On Sunday evenings, CJOM would broadcast an "album countdown" in which the station would play several songs from the same album in the countdown.